DKateryna/temp-monitor/README.md

 ### Getting Started
 To run the application, run the following command in a terminal window (in the complete) directory:

-`./gradlew bootRun`

-If you use Maven, run the following command in a terminal window (in the complete) directory:

 `./mvnw spring-boot:run`

-Change the Name to "your_name" and then choose "Generate Project".
-A .zip will download.
-Unzip it.
-Inside you’ll find a simple, Maven-based project including a [pom.xml](pom.xml) build file.

 ### POST /temperatures